 - Epidemiologic analyses.

-CCHI works with many projects and data systems, including NC DETECT, North Carolina’s statewide syndromic surveillance system; ESOOS, North Carolina’s program to expand opioid overdose surveillance and prevention; and CSCRS, the UNC Collaborative Center for Road Safety.
-For a full list of CCHI systems and projects, please go to the CCHI website, http://cchi.web.unc.edu/projects.
+CCHI works with many projects and data systems, including NC DETECT, North Carolina’s statewide syndromic surveillance system; CDC and North Carolina’s programs to expand opioid overdose surveillance and prevention; the UNC Injury Prevention Research Center (IPRC) and Highway Safety Research Center (HSRC) efforts to link motor vehicle crash and injury outcome data; and the UNC Collaborative Sciences Center for Road Safety (CSCRS) systems research endeavors.

 - Clifton Barnett, MSIS: Data Quality Manager – firstname.lastname@example.org